 Description: The Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act was signed into law on December 27, 2020.
 CRRSA Act Elementary and Secondary School Emergency Relief (ESSER) II uses of funds include all allowable uses of ESSER funds specified under the CARES Act.
 The additional uses of funds included in the CRRSA Act are also allowable under the CARES Act ESSER Fund.

-Total Award: \$50,449,127 This award was included in the FY 2022 multi-year appropriation.
-Funding remains in place until the
+Total Award: \$50,449,127 Most of his award was included in the FY 2022 multi-year appropriation.
+Funding remains in place until the grant expires or until all funds are expended.
+Anticipated spending is as follows: